I don’t have a BA in Classics, can I still apply?

 The Tri-University Group of libraries (Waterloo, Laurier and Guelph) offer common lending and delivery policies.
 Students have access to around 8.5 million electronic and print items through this system.
 Electronic databases that support advanced research are also accessible (e.g., JSTOR, Patrologia Latina, ITER, L’Année Philologique).
 In addition, the departmental library at Waterloo contains a collection of 2,000 volumes, including the Victor J. Matthews collection in Greek history.

-What is the housing situation and cost of living like in Waterloo?
+What is the housing situation and the cost of living like in Waterloo?

 There is plenty of student housing available in Waterloo if you act early.
 The university operates a residence especially for graduate students that provides a single room with shared bathroom and kitchen facilities; we also have Columbia Lake Village, a new graduate student housing complex with townhouses for families or student groups.
 There is off-campus housing as well.
 We strongly suggest you secure housing as soon as you know you've been accepted into the program.
 Visit the UW housing pages for all the information.